-Counter to the synaesthetic thesis is the suspicion with which N. Yordanov referred to own "songs", which he himself puts in quotation marks because he does not think "they are songs in the true, professional sense of the word" (Yordanov, 2023: 136).
-Perhaps it would be interesting to know, which the poet never does, what the 'real' songs are for him, and why his songs turn out to be different from the real ones.
+Counter to the synaesthetic thesis is the suspicion with which N. Yordanov referred to his own "songs", which he himself puts in quotation marks because he does not think "they are songs in the true, professional sense of the word" (Йорданов, 2023: 136).
+Perhaps it would be interesting if the poet could explain, which he never did, what he considered 'real' songs, and why his songs turned out to be different from the real ones.
 Naturally, I have a theory.
-Is it modesty alone that leads N. Yordanov.
+It is hardly possible that modesty alone led N. Yordanov to such a drastic view.
 In fact, the problem is not so much aesthetic, as the bard claims, as socio-cultural.
-For example, "Once Upon a Time" is, according to the author's memory, his first "more serious" appearance in the field of music.
-It dates back to 1966 and is organically linked to N. Yordanov - the actress Ivana Djedjeva, who became his wife three years later, and still is to this day.
+For example, Nyakoga, nyakoga [Once Upon a Time] is, according to the author's memory, his first "more serious" appearance in the field of music.
+It dates back to 1966 and is organically linked to N. Yordanov's big love - the actress Ivana Dzhedzheva, who became his wife three years later, and still is to this day.
 The song is dedicated to her and as such it is wonderful:

 Cheerful autumn chestnuts glistened drizzling bright specs.
-Golden, square and fair shining stars everywhere.
+Golden, square and fair - shining stars everywhere.

-The undeniable poetic qualities of this first "song", however, can hardly rival the mystical charm of "Dolphins" (music - D. Valchev, lyrics - D. Kerelezov, arrangement - D. Taralezhkov, performed by Y. Hristova), which won First Prize at the second edition of "The Golden Orpheus" in the same year.
-Here is a song in the supposed "professional manner", with whose parameters the self-taught N. Yordanov, writing notes with their alphabetic transcriptions on pages from a notebook whose lines serve him as a pentoline, refuses to compare.
-The rise of the singer N. Yordanov coincides with the rise and formalization of estrada in Bulgaria, which gave birth to unprecedented and powerful works at that time; the comparison is really pointless - four professionals beat the self-taught dilettante.
+The undeniable poetic qualities of this first "song", however, can hardly rival the mystical charm of Delfinite [Dolphins] (music - D. Valchev, lyrics - D. Kerelezov, arrangement - D. Taralezhkov, performed by Y. Hristova), which won First Prize at the second edition of The

+Golden Orpheus in the same year.
+Here is a song written in the supposedly "professional manner".
+However, N. Yordanov, the self-taught musician, who writes notes with their alphabetic transcriptions on pages from a notebook whose lines serve him as a pentoline, refuses to be judged by these criteria.
+The rise of N. Yordanov, the singer, coincides with the rise and institutionalisation of the estrada genre in Bulgaria, which gave birth to unprecedented and powerful compositions at that time; the comparison is really pointless - four professionals beat the self-taught dilettante.

-Later, after the democratic changes in Bulgaria from 10 November 1989, when estrada began to disintegrate, and perished, N. Yordanov still decided to give his songwriting a chance.
+Later, after the democratic changes in Bulgaria after the 10th of November 1989, when estrada began to disintegrate, and perished, N. Yordanov still decided to give his songwriting a chance.
 In 2010 he released five CDs of 89 original songs, accompanied by a songbook with the lyrics included.
 (There are actually six CDs, but the last one includes songs based on Hristo Fotev's poems.)
 This is the poet's greatest gesture to those of his works that had the (mis)fortune to be considered alternative during the socialist regime.
-But the compilation is not the only such gesture - back in 1998 N. Yordanov collected his songs, lyrical and satirical (according to the logic of the author's bipartition), under the title "118 songs" (published by "Labor and Rights").
-In the preface to the book N. Yordanov reports only two songs missing from his "collection": those written specifically for the theatre, but also "without a few songs whose artistic value does not satisfy me" (Yordanov, 1998: 5).
-One of the missing songsis 'Late Serenade' (music and arrangement N. Andreev, lyrics - N. Yordanov, performed by B. Kirov), which won First Prize at the "The Golden Orpheus" in 1975, arguably the competition's strongest year:
+But the compilation is not the only such gesture - back in 1998 N. Yordanov collected his songs, lyrical and satirical (according to the logic of the author's bipartition), under the title 118 pesni [118 songs] (published by Trud i parvo [Labor and Rights Publishers]).
+In the preface to the book N. Yordanov reports only two songs missing from his "collection": those written specifically for the theatre, but also "without a few songs whose artistic value does not satisfy me" (Йорданов, 1998: 5).
+One of the missing songs is Zakasnyala serenada [Late Serenade] (music and arrangement by N. Andreev, lyrics - N. Yordanov, performed by B. Kirov), which won First Prize at the The Golden Orpheus in 1975, arguably the competition's strongest year: